agankin/Bee-Hive/README.md

 Debug.Assert(hiveTask.State == HiveTaskState.Error);                // Now the task is in Error state.
 ```

-### Result Bags
+### Accumulating results in Result Bags

-Result Bags allow to accumulate results of completed computations.
-A Result Bag is created for a queue and receives results of completed computations from that queue.
+Result Bag is a collection created for a Hive Queue and filled with results of completed computations.

-Result Bags support enumeration of results and has methods for taking out elements:
+Result Bag is an object returned from **IHiveResultBag<int, double>** .
+It supports enumeration and has overloaded methods for taking out results:

-- TryTake - tries to get a result without waiting and returns a flag meaning if a result is found.
+- **TryTake** - tries to get a result without waiting and returns a flag meaning if a result is found.
-- TryTakeOrWait - tries to get a result and returns immediately if a result exists or waits for some time/infinitely for a new result.
+- **TryTakeOrWait** - tries to get a result and returns immediately if a result exists or waits for some time/infinitely for a new result.
 Returns a flag meaning if a result is found.

 When a Result Bag is no longer needed it must be disposed to prevent further filling with new results.